-If you have any concerns about your child’s development, talking to your child’s doctor, educator, child health nurse or a health service is a good place to start.
+If you have a child younger than 7, and are concerned about their development, talking to a professional who knows your child best, is a good place to start.

-Connecting with an early childhood partner
+Connect with your local early childhood partner

 Our early childhood partners are professionals with experience working with children with developmental delay or disability and their families.

 Early childhood partners will work with you to understand your child’s needs and connect you to the supports and services that best meet your child’s needs.
 These supports and services are called early connections.